Subscriptions#

 def update_billing_date_on_workspace_deletion(sender, instance, **kwargs):

-instance.team.billing_details_last_changed = timezone.now()
+instance.user.billing_details_last_changed = timezone.now()

-The other piece of code you would need to add is associating the get_quantity
+The other piece of code you would need to add is associating the get_quantity function on the user with the number of workspaces they have.

-You’d want to add a method like this to CustomUser
+You’d want to add a method like this to CustomUser:

 class CustomUser(SubscriptionModelBase, AbstractUser):